This policy is designed to clarify, and place in writing, the policy of SSA in regard to rules of play.

 Recreational teams are formed base on the July 31 deadline.
-Children will be placed in age divisions based on how old they are on July 31st.
+Children will be placed in age divisions according to US Soccer guidelines.
 Recreational teams are formed by the association registrar.
 The child’s school and address will be considered when making assignments.
 Requests cannot be guaranteed.
 SSA does allow coaches to submit a roster of returning players in order to keep these teams together.

 SSA will create divisions to ensure competitive play.
 Team placement is determined by the Executive Director.